Pollen Collection & Counting

 - At the office the pollen counter warms th e glycerine jelly staining agent, slides and cover slips.
 Stain is applied followed by a cover slip and the slides are allowed to cool.
 The red staining agent is absorbed by the pollen on the sample slide making the pollen easier to identify.

 - The slide is mounted on the reading microscope.
 At a 40x objective, all pollen within an entire length (traverse) of the sample area (approximately 48 mm long by 0.54 mm) is counted.
 If values are low then more traverses are counted.

 - The pollen are then statistically calculated for the entire exposed sample area.
 The statistical calculation becomes the official pollen count.

 Step 4: Publish Pollen Count

-The pollen count is reported by phone, email alert system and on the City's website.
+The pollen count is reported by phone, email alert system, and online.